mdn/content/files/en-us/webassembly/javascript_interface/table/get/index.md

 ### Parameters

 - `index`
-  - : The index of the function reference you want to retrieve.
+  - : The index of the element you want to retrieve.

 ### Return value

-A function reference — this is an [exported WebAssembly function](/en-US/docs/WebAssembly/Exported_functions), a JavaScript wrapper for an underlying wasm function.
+Depending the element type of the Table, can be a function reference — this is an [exported WebAssembly function](/en-US/docs/WebAssembly/Exported_functions), a
+JavaScript wrapper for an underlying wasm function, or it can be a host reference.

 ### Exceptions

-If _index_ is greater than or equal to [`Table.prototype.length`](/en-US/docs/WebAssembly/JavaScript_interface/Table/length), a
+If `index` is greater than or equal to [`Table.prototype.length`](/en-US/docs/WebAssembly/JavaScript_interface/Table/length), a
 {{jsxref("RangeError")}} is thrown.